Atheatos/turmoil/README.md

   1. Kill a single task
   2. Kill a single application
   3. Kill a given fraction of currently running tasks
+  4. Kill all tasks on a single host

 Targets are selected pseudo-randomly and are killed via calls to Marathon's REST API.
 * * *
 ### Configuration